 - i.
-Before the new line can be permanently secured, a PiW may be involved in applying an adhesive known as 'soap' to the opening of the new pipe and to the opening of the existing pipe.
+Before the new line can be permanently secured, a LiW will need to apply an adhesive known as 'soap' to the opening of the new pipe and to the opening of the existing pipe.
 This adhesive is applied with a piece of cloth.
 The adhesive is identified within the red box and the red arrow points to where the 'soap' is applied (Figure 11). - ii.
-To close the new section of pipe into an existing section of pipe, a PiW may use a rod as leverage and force both sections of piping together.
-If involved, the PiW will need to exert approximately 152 lbs of pull to secure both sections of piping together (Figure 12).
+To close the new section of pipe into an existing section of pipe, a LiW will use a rod as leverage and force both sections of piping together.
+This action requires the LiW to exert approximately 152 lbs of pull to secure both sections of piping together (Figure 12).